vdbrink/vdbrink.github.io/homeassistant/homeassistant_hacs_afvalbeheer.md

 ```

 ---
-## Show conditional, only for tomorrow
+## Show conditional, only for the next 5 days

 [//]: # (<img src="images_afvalbeheer/conditional_two_days.png" alt="" width="400px">)

-Show only the waste pickup for the upcoming days.
+Show only the waste pickup for the upcoming 5 days.

-This dashboard uses the power of the custom HACS frontend respository [Auto-entities](homeassistant_dashboard_card_auto-entities)

 ```yaml
 {% raw %}